looker-open-source/gzr/README.md

 Make sure that the `~/.netrc` file has restricted permissions by running `chmod 600 ~/.netrc`.

 ### API port
-AWS-hosted instances of Looker uses the port 19999 for the API.
+Most instances of Looker use port 19999 for the API.
 Gazer will use that port by default when executing a command.
+Looker instances that are hosted in Google Cloud direct both the API and the web interface traffic through port 443, the standard https port.
+Some other installations may also use port 443.

 If your Looker instance is GCP-hosted (*.cloud.looker.com), you must specify `--port 443`, eg: